Skip to main content

 A track and search tool used to locate vulnerable individuals who often wonder from home will now be available in Collingwood and The Blue Mountains.

-Project lifesaver was first created in 2018 after the remains of 72-year-old Mandy Thompson were found nearly a year after she wandered away from her home.
+Project lifesaver was first started locally in 2018 after the remains of 72-year-old Mandy Thompson were found nearly a year after she wandered away from her home.

 OPP Const.
 Martin Hachey says the technology is proven to be effective, and has since helped to locate seniors and those living with cognitive disabilities.